-If the closing level of each Index on any Review Date (other than the final Review Date) is greater than or equal to its Call Value, the notes will be automatically called for a cash payment, for each \$1,000 principal amount note, equal to (a) \$1,000 plus (b) the Call Premium Amount applicable to that Review Date, payable on the applicable Call Settlement Date.
+If the closing level of each Index on any Review Date is greater than or equal to its Call Value, the notes will be automatically called for a cash payment, for each \$1,000 principal amount note, equal to (a) \$1,000 plus (b) the Call Premium Amount applicable to that Review Date, payable on the applicable Call Settlement Date.
 No further payments will be made on the notes.